vkadlcik/DB48X-on-DM42/doc/3-Types.md

 If the `UndefinedValue` flag is is clear, which corresponds to `UndefinedError` being set, such operations will generate an `Undefined operation` error.

+## Library

+The `Library` is a catalog of frequently used and rarely modified objects that are stored on disk in the `config/library.csv` file.

+You can edit it by recalling its content on the stack using `"/config/library.csv" RCL`, editing the values, and then storing the content back to disk using `"/config/library.csv" STO`.

+## Equations Library

+The equations library is a catalog of common equations that are stored on disk in the `config/equations.csv` file.

+You can edit it by recalling its content on the stack using `"/config/equations.csv" RCL`, editing the values, and then storing the content back to disk using `"/config/equations.csv" STO`.